WAntonia/TINF18C_Team_3_DD2AML-Converter/SOURCE/src/Dd2Aml.Lib/README.md

 3. Uses the AML.Engine to build the .amlx package

 ### Converter.cs
-Contains all the logic that traverses the GSD file and uses the rulesset file to translate the GSD file to AML.
+Contains all the logic that traverses the DD file and uses the rulesset file to translate the DD file to AML.

 ### Util.cs
 Contains the utility functionality.

-### gsd2aml.xml
+### dd2aml.xml
 This is the rulesset file.
 Please have a look below.